 For personal loans, if your application gets denied, the hard inquiry necessary for the application can lower your credit scores.
 However, getting denied won’t further hurt them.
 If you have had other inquiries for personal loans within a period of 14 days, generally these should be treated as one inquiry.

-For credit cards, the hard inquiry necessary for the application will affect your credit scores.
+For credit cards, the hard inquiry necessary for the application can also affect your credit scores.
 Multiple inquiries, even within a short period of time, will not be treated as one inquiry.
 The impact on your credit may be small, and that impact can minimize over time.
 Be very selective about additional applications, as each one causes another hard credit inquiry and multiple hard inquiries can hurt your credit.